LabVastmanland/methodlist/README.md

 Methodlist
 ==========

-A project for finding methods for analysises.
+A simple angular site to browse instructions for handling lab samples.
+Built to be served via Github Pages.